Structure-dynamics relations for late-type spiral and dwarf irregular galaxies revisited: Structural and kinematical data

 For the whole sample of our irregulars (i.e., with morphological types $T\ge8$), the three semi-free best-fit stellar mass-to-light ratios exhibit an asymmetric bimodal distribution (Fig. \ref{Fig3}).
 Dominant are values around the median of 0.2 (for both the Burkert halo and the PITS halo case, and for about 60\% and 52\% of the galaxies, respectively), corresponding to submaximal disks and in accordance with the results of \citet{Martinsson13}, \citet{Swaters14}, and \citet{Angus16}.
 In the Burkert and in the PITS case, the sample means are $\Upsilon_{[3.6]}=0.39\pm0.04$ ($\sigma=0.35$) and $0.42\pm0.03$ ($\sigma=0.28$), respectively (excluding UGC11820 with an outlier value of 3). \citet{VanderKruit11} took already the view that disk galaxies in general are mostly submaximal.
 This was founded on the observation that their sample galaxies fullfill the velocity-ratio criterium for massive disk galaxies (maximum disk hypothesis) introduced by \citet{Sackett97}, i.e., $v_\mathrm{disk}(R)/v_\mathrm{obs} (R)\,\vline\,_{R=2.2R_d} =0.85\pm0.1$.
 Replacing $v_\mathrm{disk}$ by $v_\mathrm{bary}$ (as is appropriate for DM rich galaxies), our sample galaxies yield a mean modified ratio

 i.e., a value clearly below 0.85.
-This concise value includes the considerable gaseous content of the galaxies and is thus provisionally proposed to be the velocity-ratio criterium for submaximality of disks within late-type spirals and dwarf irregular galaxies.
+Our concise value includes the considerable gaseous content of the galaxies and is thus provisionally proposed to be the velocity-ratio criterium for submaximality of disks within very late-type spirals and dwarf irregular galaxies.

 Recently, \citet{Ponomareva18} found the stellar mass-to-light ratios of individual galaxies as determined by several methods to cover a wide range of values, with, for example, a K-band median of $\Upsilon_{K}\approx 0.3$.
 This was determined either dynamically or by means of spectral energy density (SED) fitting, the latter with a number of outliers at values as high as 0.8 that are however not forming a dichotomy as seen as clear by us.
 Weighting their values and including thereby the value of 0.5 predominantly seen in approaches with constant mass-to-light ratios (see below), they finally extract a constant [3.6]-band mass-to-light ratio of $\Upsilon_{[3.6]}=0.35$ for their study.
-Apparently, the findings mentioned so far with median and mean values $\Upsilon_{[3.6]} < 0.5 $ all provide a homogenous picture.
+Apparently, the findings mentioned so far with median and mean values $\Upsilon_{[3.6]} < 0.5 $ all provide a homogeneous picture.